frontiersi/tenement-tools/README.md

 2. Ensure you can see default env (arcgispro-py3) by running <code>conda env list</code>.
 3. Create custom env by using a provided .yml file in the tenement-tools/arc/envs folder: <br/>
    <code>conda env create -f "C:\Users\YOUR USER NAME\Documents\ArcGIS\AddIns\ArcGISPro\tenement-tools\arc\envs\arcgispro-py3-dev-tool.yml"</code>. </br>
 4. Activate the custom environment via <code>activate arcgispro-py3-dev-tool-extra</code>.
-Note: if you see a message abput not being able to find a path "GDAL_DRIVER_PATH=" and others, see section below.
+Note: if you see a message abput not being able to find a path "GDAL_DRIVER_PATH=" and others, see Install Issues section below.
 5. Close the Python Command Prompt.

 #### 3. Initialise the custom ArcGIS Pro Python environment